jvdi/xray-ui/README.md

 ## Manual Installation & Upgrade

-1. First download the latest package from https://github.com/jvdi/xray-ui/releases，usually choose the `amd64` architecture
+1. First download the latest package from https://github.com/jvdi/xray-ui/releases ，usually choose the `amd64` architecture
-2. Then upload this compressed package to `/root/` the directory ，and use `root`the user to log in to the server
+2. Then upload this compressed package to `/root/` the directory ，and use `root` the user to log in to the server

 > If your server cpu architecture is not `amd64` replace with other architectures